geotrellis/geotrellis-server/README.md

 import com.azavea.maml.ast._
 import com.azavea.maml.eval.BufferingInterpreter
 import geotrellis.server._

-case class RasterRef(uri: URI, band: Int)
+// This class points to a COG and specifies a band of interest case class RasterRef(uri: URI, band: Int)

-// We need to provide some implicits.
-Most applications can do so within companion objects object RasterRef {
+// We need to provide some implicit evidence.
+Most applications can do this within companion objects object RasterRef {
-  // reification means 'thingification', and that's what we're proving we
-  //  can do here (provided some extent, grab a MAML Literal) implicit val rasterRefExtentReification: ExtentReification[RasterRef] = new ExtentReification[RasterRef] {
+  // reification means 'thingification', and that's what we're proving we can do here implicit val rasterRefExtentReification: ExtentReification[RasterRef] = new ExtentReification[RasterRef] {
     def kind(self: RasterRef): MamlKind = ???
     def extentReification(self: CogNode, buffer: Int)(implicit contextShift: ContextShift[IO]): (Extent, CellSize) => IO[Literal] = ???